unionlabs/union/CONTRIBUTING.md

 ## Before you start working on a PR

-We do not just accept any code changes; as we might have different priorities at that time.
-Make sure to start by creating an [issue](https://github.com/unionfi/union/issues) first, and then discussing the implementation, challenges, and work with core members before starting.
+Before starting work on any code changes, make sure to start by creating an [issue](https://github.com/unionfi/union/issues) first.
+Once you've created an issue you can start discussing the implementation, challenges, and work with core members before starting on code contributions.

 For more complex conversations, use the [discussions](https://github.com/unionfi/union/discussions).
 Usually, a discussion becomes one or more issues.